 Requirements for Becoming a Medical Assistant in Alabama

 In Alabama, medical assistants are not required to complete any training programs before practicing.
 There is also no requirement to earn certification in this state.
-Without any state-wide legislation in place, employers decide what standards an applicant must meet in order to be considered for hire.
+Without any state-wide legislation in place, employers decide what standards an applicant must meet to be considered for hire.
 For this reason, it is a good idea to complete a post-secondary education program and earn voluntary certification before applying for a position in this field.

-Medical Assistant Training and Educational Programs in Alabama
+Medical Assistant Programs in Alabama

 The following medical assistant training programs are accredited by either the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).
-Enrolling in a program accredited by one of these institutions will help qualify you to sit for a national certification exam, if you choose to do so.
+Enrolling in a program accredited by one of these institutions will help qualify you to sit for a national certification exam if you choose to do so.

-- Wallace State Community College is located in the city of Hanceville.
+Wallace State Community College is located in the city of Hanceville.
 The school offers an Associate in Applied Science in Medical Assisting, which can be completed with about two years of study.
 This program is CAAHEP-accredited.

-- South University is located in the city of Montgomery.
+South University is located in the city of Montgomery.
 Students will earn an Associate of Science in Medical Assisting with about two years of study.
 This program is also accredited by the CAAHEP.

-- Chattahoochee Valley Community College is located in Phenix City, Alabama.
+Chattahoochee Valley Community College is located in Phenix City, Alabama.
 The school offers an Associate of Applied Science in Medical Assisting, which can be completed in about two years.
 This program is accredited by the ABHES.

 Certification for Becoming a Medical Assistant in Alabama

 There are four certifications available to medical assistants, all of which are accredited by the National Commission for Certifying Agencies (NCCA).
-These exams include the Certified Medical Assistant (CMA), the Registered Medical Assistant (RMA), the National Certified Medical Assistant (NCMA) and the Certified Clinical Medical Assistant (CCMA).
+These exams include the Certified Medical Assistant (CMA), the Registered Medical Assistant (RMA), the National Certified Medical Assistant (NCMA), and the Certified Clinical Medical Assistant (CCMA).